nvtrinh2001/hardhat-nft-marketplace/README.md

 # Verify on Etherscan

 Get the etherscan API key and put it in the _.env_ file.
 The token will be automatically verified by running the deployment scripts.

-1. `listItem`: list NFTs on the marketplace
-2. `buyItem`: buy the NFTs
-3. `cancelItem`: cancel a listing
-4. `updateListing`: update price
-5. `withdrawProceeds`: withdraw payment for the bought NFTs